fabioconcina/deepdream-cli/README.md

   base_image_path  Path to the image to transform.

 optional arguments:
-  -h, --help       show this help message and exit
+  -h, --help           show this help message and exit --random_n RANDOM_N  Number of random iterations for layer weights.
 ```

 An example JSON is committed to the repository, copy
 and rename it and adjust the values.
 The generated images will be named as the experiment.

+Optionally, you can run N experiments with random weights
+for the layers contribution specifying the optional parameter
+`--random_n`.